 USAbroad – Journal of American History and Politics is the first Italian academic journal published annually by an editorial team of early-career scholars and entirely dedicated to the study of U.S. history and politics.
 The journal pays particular attention to recent historiographic trends (Atlantic and global history, transnational history) and multidisciplinary approaches, which intermingle history with social and political sciences.
 The aim of USAbroad is to offer postgraduates and early-career scholars the opportunity to publish innovative and groundbreaking research that investigates any aspect of U.S. history and politics.

-Applicants are asked to submit an abstract of approximately 500 words, along with a résumé including their main publications, by May 13.
-Please send your proposal by email to: firstname.lastname@example.org By May 27, applicants will be notified about the status of the submission.
-The selection of abstracts will be based on a range of criteria that include: scientific originality (how does your paper differ from existing literature in the field?), use of primary sources (on what sources is the paper based?) and adherence to the themes of the call for papers.
+Applicants are asked to submit an abstract of approximately 500 words, along with a résumé including their main publications, by May 19.
+Please send your proposal by email to: firstname.lastname@example.org Applicants will be notified regarding the status of the submission by May 31.
+The selection of abstracts will be based on a range of criteria including: scientific originality (how does the proposed paper differs from existing literature in the field), use of primary sources (on what sources is the paper based) and adherence to the themes of the call for papers.
 Abstracts that do not clearly address these three criteria will not be considered for publication.
-Please note that a final version of the accepted essay will have to be submitted by September 13.
+Please note that a final version of the accepted essay must be submitted by September 20.

 More info can be found at http://usabroad.unibo.it/